Fall is here, which mean flu season is upon us.

 1/2 cup leftover brown rice

-While the water boils, on a pan over medium heat, cook the chicken breasts.
-I like to cook the chicken breasts before because I find the chicken is less dry than boiling it in the water.
-Cook the chicken about 4-5 minutes per side, set aside.
+Meanwhile, in a pan over medium heat, cook the chicken breasts.
+I like to cook the chicken breasts before because I find the chicken is less dry.
+Cook the chicken approximately 4-5 minutes per side, set aside.

 Meanwhile dice all the vegetables and chicken, set aside.

 Once the water boils add 3-5 tablespoons of miso paste, taste after each tablespoon and add to your liking.
 Stir in the paste.
-Grate in 3 inches of ginger into the boiling water.
-Add the diced vegetables except for the spinach.
+Grate in 3 inches of ginger into the boiling water and add the diced vegetables except for the spinach.
 The spinach will be added last because it wilts fairly quickly.
 Let the vegetables cook for about 10 minutes or until fork tender.